physiodatatoolbox/docs/docs/tutorial/basics.md

             id="ecgEditSettings"
             caption="Edit ECG settings of current PhysioData file." %}

- - Check out and if necessary remove the possible outliers located around 550 s and 1100 s.
  - When done, mark the ECG module in 'CS_Example_01' as accepted by clicking the checkbox.
  - Press the **Save** button next to the **Menu** button to save the corrections you just made in the current PhysioData file.
  - Navigate to the ECG tab in 'CS_Example_04' and notice that there seem to be a lot of artifacts in the IBI data.